| Title: | Comparison Functions for Clustering and Record Linkage |

 Represents a comparator for pairs of sequences.

-a function that calls the elementwise method for this class,
+.Dataa function that calls the elementwise method for this class,

-a logical of length 1.
+symmetrica logical of length 1.
 If TRUE, the comparator is symmetric

-in its arguments—i.e. comparator(x, y)
+in its arguments—i.e. comparator(x, y) is identical to

-comparator(y, x)
+comparator(y, x).

-a logical of length 1.
-If TRUE
+distancea logical of length 1.
+If TRUE, the comparator produces

-distances and satisfies comparator(x, x) = 0
+distances and satisfies comparator(x, x) = 0.
+The comparator may not

 satisfy all of the properties of a distance metric.

-a logical of length 1.
-If TRUE
+similaritya logical of length 1.
+If TRUE, the comparator produces

 similarity scores.

-a logical of length 1.
-If TRUE
+tri_inequala logical of length 1.
+If TRUE, the comparator satisfies

 the triangle inequality.
 This is only possible (but not guaranteed) if

-distance = TRUE
+distance = TRUE and symmetric = TRUE.

 Represents a comparator for pairs of strings.

-a function that calls the elementwise method for this class,
+.Dataa function that calls the elementwise method for this class,

-a logical of length 1.
+symmetrica logical of length 1.
 If TRUE, the comparator is symmetric

-in its arguments—i.e. comparator(x, y)
+in its arguments—i.e. comparator(x, y) is identical to

-comparator(y, x)
+comparator(y, x).

-a logical of length 1.
-If TRUE
+distancea logical of length 1.
+If TRUE, the comparator produces

-distances and satisfies comparator(x, x) = 0
+distances and satisfies comparator(x, x) = 0.
+The comparator may not

 satisfy all of the properties of a distance metric.

-a logical of length 1.
-If TRUE
+similaritya logical of length 1.
+If TRUE, the comparator produces

 similarity scores.

-a logical of length 1.
-If TRUE
+tri_inequala logical of length 1.
+If TRUE, the comparator satisfies

 the triangle inequality.
 This is only possible (but not guaranteed) if

-distance = TRUE
+distance = TRUE and symmetric = TRUE.

-a logical of length 1.
+ignore_casea logical of length 1.
 If TRUE, case is ignored when comparing strings.
 Defaults to FALSE.

-a logical of length 1.
+use_bytesa logical of length 1.
 If TRUE, strings are compared byte-by-byte rather than character-by-character.

 Represents a comparator for pairs of token sequences.

-a function that calls the elementwise method for this class,
+.Dataa function that calls the elementwise method for this class,

-a logical of length 1.
+symmetrica logical of length 1.
 If TRUE, the comparator is symmetric

-in its arguments—i.e. comparator(x, y)
+in its arguments—i.e. comparator(x, y) is identical to

-comparator(y, x)
+comparator(y, x).

-a logical of length 1.
-If TRUE
+distancea logical of length 1.
+If TRUE, the comparator produces

-distances and satisfies comparator(x, x) = 0
+distances and satisfies comparator(x, x) = 0.
+The comparator may not

 satisfy all of the properties of a distance metric.

-a logical of length 1.
-If TRUE
+similaritya logical of length 1.
+If TRUE, the comparator produces

 similarity scores.

-a logical of length 1.
-If TRUE
+tri_inequala logical of length 1.
+If TRUE, the comparator satisfies

 the triangle inequality.
 This is only possible (but not guaranteed) if

-distance = TRUE
+distance = TRUE and symmetric = TRUE.

-a logical of length 1.
+ordereda logical of length 1.
 If TRUE, the comparator treats token sequences as ordered, otherwise they are treated as unordered.